Mercedes-Benz · SUV · 2024

 Cons

-- Third-row seats only suitable for children or small adults
+- Third row only practical for children or small adults

-- No physical climate controls anywhere in the cabin
+- All climate controls buried in the touchscreen

 Reviews (3)